 public class IPv6Address extends IPAddress implements java.lang.Iterable<IPv6Address>

-You can construct an IPv6 address from a byte array, from a BigInteger, from a Address.SegmentValueProvider
+You can construct an IPv6 address from a byte array, from a BigInteger, from a Address.SegmentValueProvider,

-of 8 segments, or from an array of 8 IPv6AddressSegment
+from Inet6Address, from MACAddress, from an IPv6AddressSection of 8 segments, or from an array of 8 IPv6AddressSegment objects.

-To construct one from a String
+To construct one from a String use

-or IPAddressString.getHostAddress()
+IPAddressString.toAddress() or IPAddressString.getAddress(), IPAddressString.toHostAddress() or IPAddressString.getHostAddress()

-Modifier and Type | Class and Description |
+| Modifier and Type | Class and Description |

 static interface |